 Russia's conflict with Ukraine and the sanctions and other measures imposed by various governments in response to this conflict have increased the level of economic and political uncertainty globally.
-While our operations in Russia and Ukraine constituted less than 1.5% of our net sales during the years ended December 31, 2022 and 2021, a significant escalation or expansion of economic disruption or countries subject to sanctions or the conflict's scope could have a material adverse effect on our results of operations, financial condition and cash flows.
+While we ceased commercial operations in Russia during 2023 and our operations in Russia and Ukraine constituted less than 1% of our net sales during the years ended December 31, 2023 and 2022, a significant escalation or expansion of economic disruption, countries subject to sanctions or the conflict's scope could have a material adverse effect on our results of operations, financial condition and cash flows.
 We are actively monitoring the broader economic impact on commodities and currency exchange rates from the current conflict, especially on the price and supply of raw materials.
-We recorded expenses of \$5.0 million related to incremental reserves for accounts receivable, inventory and other assets as a result of sanctions imposed on Russia during the year ended December 31, 2022.
-Net assets of our Russian subsidiaries at December 31, 2022 were approximately \$12.6 million, with \$12.9 million comprising cash and cash equivalents.
+We recorded benefits of \$1.5 million related to changes in estimates of reserves for accounts receivable and inventory during the year ended December 31, 2023.
+Net assets of our Russian subsidiaries at December 31, 2023 were approximately \$5.3 million, with \$4.9 million comprising cash and cash equivalents.